arcan1s/ahriman/docs/architecture.rst

 OAuth's implementation also allows authenticating users via username + password (in the same way as mapping does) though it is not recommended for end-users and password must be left blank.
 In particular this feature can be used by service reporting (aka robots).

 In addition, web service checks the source socket used.
 In case if it belongs to ``socket.AF_UNIX`` family, it will skip any further checks considering the request to be performed in safe environment (e.g. on the same physical machine).
 This feature, in particular is being used by the reporter instances in case if socket address is set in configuration.
+Note, however, that this behaviour can be disabled by configuration.

 In order to configure users there are special subcommands.